bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive layout will have the same layout, but fit on different screen resolutions.
+A responsive layout will change styling and even hide some elements on smaller resolutions.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first and desktop first is simply pointing at which layout the website initially started with.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+Setting font-size to 62.5% will make 1rem unit = 10px units.

 4. How would you describe preprocessing to someone new to CSS?
+Pre-processing adds a layer of orinization.
+It adds new tools to CSS that are common with most programming languages, such as creating variables and functions.
+It is accessed through a compiler named LESS.
+Which converts things from a LESS file, into vanilla CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite part about pre-processing is that you can create variables and functions that save you some time.
+Nesting is still giving me some trouble.
+I forget to mark the end of my containers  with comments.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.